cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 1. {% include cockroachcloud/download-the-binary.md %}

-1. In your terminal, run the second command from the dialog to create a new `certs` directory on your local machine and download the CA certificate to that directory:
+1. <a id="step-3-create-certs"></a>In your terminal, run the second command from the dialog to create a new `certs` directory on your local machine and download the CA certificate to that directory:

     {% include cockroachcloud/download-the-cert.md %}